nddipiazza/spnego-http-client/README.md

 But specifically here's what you do:

-* On the AD Server, create a new user to be the kerberos subject user
+* On the Active Directory Server, create a new user to be the kerberos subject user
   * The new user in my case is:

     ```